shivadns88/terraform-beginner-bootcamp-2023/README.md

 `terraform apply`

 This will run a plan and pass the changeset to be executed by terraform.
 Apply should promot yes or no.
+We can skip approving using `terraform apply --auto-approve`

+#### Terraform Destroy

+The `Terraform Destroy` command will destroy the resources which were created by running `terraform apply`

 #### Terraform lock files